Search documentation

 Overview

-Crossocheilus oblongus, commonly known as the Siamese Algae Eater, is a freshwater fish native to the rivers and streams of Southeast Asia.
-This species typically reaches a size of 10-15 cm and has a lifespan of 5 to 7 years.
+The Siamese Algae Eater (Crossocheilus oblongus) is a freshwater fish from the Cyprinidae family, native to rivers and streams of Southeast Asia, primarily Thailand and Malaysia.
+This fish reaches 10-15 cm in size and lives 5 to 7 years with proper care.

 Tank Requirements